AbeWinters/control-mappings/README.md

 ## Altered and combined mappings

-I've altered the spreadsheet to a standard format and kept only the mappings themselves.
+I've altered the spreadsheet to a standard format and removed columns aside from only the mappings themselves.
 This way they can be interpreted better by (custom) parsers and/or tooling.
 There are also new mappings created by combining the existing direct mappings from above.

 At the moment I am not sure if I can publicly share these altered mappings, might come soon.